 Newmarket is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of New Hampshire.
-With a population of 8,908 people and two constituent neighborhoods, Newmarket is the 31st largest community in New Hampshire.
+With a population of 9,430 people and three constituent neighborhoods, Newmarket is the 30th largest community in New Hampshire.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Newmarket is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Newmarket is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Newmarket who work in management occupations (11.88%), sales jobs (9.48%), and healthcare (9.05%).
+Newmarket is a decidedly white-collar town, with fully 85.07% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Newmarket is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Newmarket who work in management occupations (15.27%), sales jobs (9.55%), and office and administrative support (8.02%).

 Also of interest is that Newmarket has more people living here who work in computers and math than 95% of the places in the US.